 Nobody ever told me about this part of motherhood!

 Teaching my teen daughters money management is a surprisingly huge job.

 I think it’s important for kids to have their own money to learn how to save and how to spend responsibly.
 I was thrilled that both of my teens had jobs this summer and were able to buy a good portion of their own school clothes.
 It was clear that they felt a sense of independence and pride as they made their own purchases and I loved watching them shop.

 I would like to see them have that ability all year round, and have often wished for some sort of magical tool that would make it easier for me.
-Lucky for me, that bit of magic may just have arrived in the mail the other day in the form of two Greenlight debit cards with the names Bria and Chloe on them.
+Lucky for me, that bit of magic may just have arrived in the mail the other day in the form of two Greenlight debit cards with my children’s names on them.